* Condor eyes double-digit number of planes - source

 * Lufthansa set out concept to Air Berlin on Wednesday

-* EasyJet interested in up to 40 planes - paper (Adds details on rival bidders)
+* EasyJet interested in up to 40 planes - paper (Adds source on Lufthansa proposal)

-BERLIN, Aug 24 (Reuters) - Thomas Cook's German leisure airline Condor is interested in taking on a number of planes from insolvent Air Berlin, a source familiar with the negotiations said on Thursday.
+BERLIN/FRANKFURT, Aug 24 (Reuters) - Thomas Cook's German leisure airline Condor and Lufthansa are interested in taking on a number of planes from insolvent Air Berlin, sources familiar with the negotiations said on Thursday.